l0afloafloaf/mpeg-test-patterns/README.md

 ## MPEG TEST PATTERNS

-This is a single-page website that loops and tiles a selection of video files, all known for their use as source/test material for the development of video compression protocols.
+MPEG TEST PATTERNS is single-page website that loops and tiles a selection of video files which have all been used as source/test material for the development of video compression protocols.

+View the website here: [https://l0afloafloaf.github.io/mpeg-test-patterns/]

+Viewed best in full screen (cmd+f in chrome/mac), and waiting a while to see what happens.

+---

 This is an experiment in display and following an interest in standards, compression and image into data.

-This is entirely vibe coded.
+It is entirely vibe coded.
 Videos tile larger based on chance and videos repeat and loop based on incremental chance.

 Most video files have been sourced from xiph: https://media.xiph.org/video/derf/